codenart/codenart.github.io/_posts/1-html/2017-07-27-html-4-container-tags.md

 1| `<nav></nav>` -- This container tags are used to group [navigation links](https://www.w3schools.com/tags/tag_nav.asp "ext").
-You can have more than one navigation panel in your website as people commonly use these tag for top navigation panel, side navigation panel or document index.
+You can have more than one navigation panel in your website as people commonly use these tags for top navigation panel, side navigation panel, and document index.

 2| `<header></header>` -- This container tags are used to group [introductory content](https://www.w3schools.com/tags/tag_header.asp "ext").